COLLECT: Agatha Christie First Editions: 1920-1932

 The Seven Dials Mystery: First edition: UK.

 Published on January 24th, 1929 by W. Collins Sons & Co.
 Ltd., London.
 The earliest review in the UK was in The Scotsman (UK) on January 28th, 1929.
-While the US first printing just states ‘1929’, the second US edition, published by Grosset & Dunlap does start that the first edition was printed in March 1929.
+While the US first printing just states ‘1929’, later printings do reference March 1929 as the first printing.
+Other researchers claim the publication date in the US to be March 8, 1929.
 The New York Times Book Review review was published on April 7th, 1929 supporting this publication date.
+For an in-depth article on this title and all its various printings, including more images, go to this link.

 As with Murder on the Links there is a lot of conflicting information for the publishing sequence of this book.
-While the common position is that the US version is the first, there is no specific date known for its publication.
-Dodd, Mead & Co, New York published the book with a ‘1929’ date which was not updated or clarified even with the Grosset reprint.
+Dodd, Mead & Co, New York published the book with a ‘1929’ date which was not updated or clarified even with the Grosset reprint with a month.
+However, archivists have found documentation that it was published on August 16, 1929.
 W. Collins Sons & Co, London, first published the book on September 16th, 1929.
 However, it should be noted that in future editions, Collins stated the first printing was in April 1929.
 The first known newspaper review was in The Scotsman (UK) on September 16th, 1929.
 The first US review was in The New York Times Book Review on September 22nd, 1929.
 Given the dates of newspaper reviews the April date from the Collins reprint certainly seems to be an error but they also seem to cause uncertainty on the sequence of printing.
-Regardless, the issue dates in the UK and US must have been very similar and until specific print dates are documented the normative assumption that the US version was first remains.

 The Mysterious Mr. Quin: First edition: UK.

-Commonly believed to have been published on April 14th, 1930 by W. Collins Sons & Co.
+Commonly believed to have been published on April 14, 1930 by W. Collins Sons & Co.
 Ltd., London, still under just the ‘Collins’ imprint.
 Despite later editions from Collins stating that March 1930 was the date of the first impression, these are likely in error given that the first newspaper review was in the Daily Express (UK) on April 25th, 1930.
 The US version just states 1930 but must have been within a week of the UK release given The New York Times Book Review article on May 4th, 1930.
+The believed release date in the US is April 25, 1930.

 The Murder at the Vicarage: First edition: UK.

 October 1930: Collins, The Crime Club, London.
-The first review was in the Daily Mirror (UK) on October 15th, 1930.
-The US version from Dodd, Mead & Co also states October 1930.
+The book was released on the 13th October and the first review was in the Daily Mirror (UK) on October 15th, 1930.
+The US version from Dodd, Mead & Co only states October 1930, it is believed to have been released on the 24th.
 With the first US review in The New York Times Book Review on November 30th, 1930, it supports the position that the UK version was printed first.
 Of note this book marks a transition for Collins shifting to The Crime Club imprint and transitioning from black to orange cloth boards.
 Copies of this book can be found in both colours of cloth.
 However, the black covered book only states “Collins” on the foot of the spine, while the orange covered book states “The Crime Club”.
 It appears that with this book Collins was beginning to test the use of a new cloth.
 The first version of this book should be considered the black boards.
 While Collins later returned to the use of black cloth for a number of books, it was primarily for reprints and some colonial or export first edition copies.
 After this book, orange was the dominant colour choice with a few exceptions and should then be considered the first UK version.

 The Murder at Hazelmoor: First Edition: USA.